(Photo by Columbia Pictures / courtesy Everett Collection)

 With the Marvel Cinematic Universe in full motion, Marvel Studios was able to negotiate a deal with Sony, which holds the theatrical rights to Spider-Man, to get the character to jump to the MCU.
 Thus, Tom Holland made his debut in 2016 for the centerpiece battle in Captain America: Civil War, before starring in his own celebrated film, Spider-Man: Homecoming one year later.

 It’s been good times for Spidey fans ever since, with Spider-Man: Into the Spider-Verse (the animated blockbuster that brings Miles Morales into the fold), Spider-Man: Far From Home, and No Way Home.
 Even his bad guys have reason to celebrate: Critics may not have loved 2018’s Venom, but audiences sure did.
 And Tom Hardy clearly does as well, as he returned as Eddie Brock for Venom: Let There Be Carnage.
-And now we arrive at Morbius.
+In 2022, we arrived at the meme-spawning Morbius.

-Now, we’re ranking all Spider-Man and Venom movies by Tomatometer!
+Now, we’re ranking all Spider-Man (plus movies with this pals Venom, Carnage, and Morbius) movies by Tomatometer! —Alex Vo

 Critics Consensus: Spider-Man: Into the Spider-Verse matches bold storytelling with striking animation for a purely enjoyable adventure with heart, humor, and plenty of superhero action.